National Maximum Speed Law: In popular culture

 The number 55 became a popular shorthand for the 55 mph speed limit.
 For example, a hand with a pair of fives in Texas hold'em poker is referred to as a "speed limit".
 Rock musician Sammy Hagar released "I Can't Drive 55", a hit single protesting the rule.
 The title of Minutemen's critically acclaimed double album Double Nickels on the Dime refers to the NMSL, and in jest, to the Sammy Hagar single.
-Films such as Smokey and the Bandit and The Cannonball Run were popular and humorous jabs at the NMSL.
+The bill limiting speed limits was used as a debate topic in Season 2 Episode 12 of The Simpsons.

 One of a series of advertising campaigns for the 55 mph speed limit offered, "Speed limit 55.
 It's not just a good idea.
 It's the law.".
 This was parodied with a more absolute statement based on the speed of light: "186,000 miles per second.
 It's not just a good idea, it's the law."